-The Samsung Galaxy S5 is one of 2014's best flagships.
+The Samsung Galaxy S5 was one of 2014's best flagships, and it's still one of the most popular Galaxy generation devices.
 Its great CPU and a stellar camera make up for its comparatively unattractive design.
-Now that the Galaxy S5 is more than a year old, it's time we showed you some ways to improve your handset.
+Now that the Galaxy S5 is more than a couple of years old, it's time we showed you some ways to improve your handset.
 Read on for our best Samsung Galaxy S5 tips and tricks.

 Lowest price: Samsung Galaxy S5Best price